develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 These code samples prove that in deed it is possible to create object oriented code that applies immutability principle to object-bound instance methods.
-Therefore, it can hardly be claimed that mutability as is any argumant to avoid object oriented programming.
+Therefore, it can hardly be claimed that mutability as is any argument to avoid object oriented programming.
 There is nothing to prevent you from placing mutable functions into object instances.